alexiscrack3/design-patterns-swift/template.md

 # Template

-The Template Pattern is used when two or more implementations of an algorithm exist.
+The template pattern is used when two or more implementations of an algorithm exist.
 The template is defined and then built upon with further variations.
 Use this method when most (or all) subclasses need to implement the same behavior.
 Traditionally, this would be accomplished with abstract classes and protected methods (as in Java).
 However in Swift, because abstract classes don't exist (yet - maybe someday),  we need to accomplish the behavior using interface delegation.

 ## Example